jpan999/py-assistant/README.md

 * Notes on progress:
     * For "LLM Chatbot" interface, our next step is to modify it to first classify user's prompt and then proceed with the identified task.
     * We are going to build other interfaces.
 Specifically, other than "Code Summarization", we will build "Code Generation", and "Code Translation".
 In the end, the user can choose to use the unified mode (LLM Chatbot) or task designated mode (one of the three interfaces mentioned above).

+Sprint 2:
+* Progress & Contributions:
+    * Tess:
+    1) Built the page "Code_Translation.py" that allows users to upload code files or chat with LLM for code translation into Java, C++, JavaScript, or Go.
+Specifically, this page will execute a two-step process based on user input.
+First, it will run a pre-check to make sure that the provided Python code is suitable for translating into the target language.
+If so, it will then proceed with the translation.
+Otherwise, it will end the process.
+    2) Modified the page "LLM Chatbot.py" so that it will first classify user prompt into code generation, code summarization, or code translation.
+Then, the chatbot will proceed with the identified coding task.
+    3) Future plan: Tess will further enrich the LLM Chatbot page so that it will support more sophisticated functionality based on the identified task.
+Tess will also modify the file upload section in the Code_Summarization.py page to enable RAG functionality, so that the app will retrieve relevant information from the uploaded file and generate more precise answers.
+    * Joyce:

+* Testing Instruction:
+    * Code Translation: To evaluate the capabilities of our code translator, users are encouraged to initially present the chatbot with a Python script that incorporates distinct Python libraries (like OpenAI), enabling the chatbot to determine its incompatibility for translation to the chosen target language.
+    Subsequently, users should submit a Python file featuring an object-oriented programming structure to the chatbot, which will allow for an accurate translation of the content into the corresponding language of choice.